anshium/anshium.github.io/cg_codebase.md

 };
 ```

-- First, this `struct Scene` has a vector of structs `Surface` names surfaces.
+- First, this `struct Scene` has a vector of structs `Surface` named surfaces.
 - Then a `struct Camera` named camera.
 - Then a 2D vector Vector2\<int> that has been renamed to Vector2i using `typedef Vector2<int> Vector2i;` and named imageResolution.